pszemraj/ai-msgbot/README.md

     -   `pip install -r requirements.txt`
     -   `python download_models.py`
     -   `python .\ai_single_response.py --responder jonathan --prompt "do you know how to get rich?"`
+    -   `MacOS: python ./ai_single_response.py --responder jonathan --prompt "do you know how to get rich?"`

 -   then it will respond!
 -   other models are available / will be downloaded, to change the model that generates a response you can pass the argument `--model` for example: